Table of Contents

-Helping Employers Hire Foreign Workers in Florida
+Helping Employers Hire Foreign Workers

 At Brown Immigration Law, we understand that hiring foreign nationals can be a complex process.
-Our Orlando team is here to help you navigate the process and ensure that you comply with all relevant laws and regulations.
+Our team is here to help you navigate the process and ensure that you comply with all relevant laws and regulations.
 We have extensive experience working with employers of all sizes and in a variety of industries.
 Our experienced lawyers can help you understand your options and guide you through the process of hiring foreign workers.

 How to Choose the Right Work Visa

 Employers must determine the appropriate visa category for the worker based on their qualifications, job type, and intended duration of stay.
+Those work visas are:

 - H-1B Visa: